 - Chicken or sautéd vegetables topped with this easy creamy alfredo sauce.

-You can also enjoy your crepes plain and just sprinkle powdered sugar on top.
+Not at all!
+You can also enjoy your crepes plain without filling and just sprinkle powdered sugar on top.
 Mr. Fearless Dining likes to drizzle a little honey on his crepes :-).

 - To make a savory crepe batter, add 1/8 teaspoon salt and remove the vanilla.